 The Major Cities: Lahore, Karachi, Islamabad, Peshawar.

 For various reasons, some places in Pakistan are still considered unsafe or inaccessible for foreign travellers.
-When you plan your trip to Pakistan, it is best to leave out these places from your itinerary.
+When you plan your trip here, it is best to leave out these places from your itinerary.